proximiio/proximiio-js-library/README.md

         coordinates: [number, number], // coordinates for a kiosk start point
         level: number // floor level of a kiosk starting point },
-    initPolygons: false // optional, default: false, if enabled and yours geojson includes required data the map will show defined features as polygons with hover/click effect.
+    initPolygons: false, // optional, default: false, if enabled and yours geojson includes required data the map will show defined features as polygons with hover/click effect
+    considerVisibilityParam: false // optional, default: true, if enabled all pois with visibility property defined as 'hidden' will not be visible as default, will be possible to toggle them with toggleHiddenPois() method
 });
 ```
 #### Required Data for 3D Polygons